 The ability of a treadmill to incline is one of their most useful features.
 It allows you to do hill training no matter where you live.
 The method of incline varies from treadmill to treadmill.
 Possible methods include hand crank, powered screws, electric rack and pinion motors and pneumatic shocks.
 The most common and preferred method is electric rack and pinion motors.

 At one time a heart rate monitor was considered a luxury on a treadmill.
 Today it is almost standard equipment.
 There are a number of methods used for monitoring heart rate, including chest straps, ear clips, finger clips and hand contact monitors.
 The most accurate are the chest strap monitors.
 Ear and finger tip monitors tend to shake loose when you are running and can give a faulty reading.
 Many units operate with a hand grip.
 You simply grab onto the hand grip when you wish to take a reading.
 This system works well when walking, but is difficult when running.
 Some treadmills are offering a control feature which will vary the incline or speed of the treadmill automatically in order to keep your heart rate at a pre-determined level.
 If your heart rate strays above or below a pre-set range, either the incline or speed will adjust automatically.

 When it comes to preset workout routines, heart monitors, pulse monitors and the like, it is important to look for those features that are most important to you.
 There are many different choices when it comes to monitoring your workout, and it is important to consider how you will use the treadmill.
 While serious marathon runners may need to look for a treadmill that can track target heart rate down to the second, those simply seeking to get in shape may need a less elaborate setup.

-No matter which type of electronics you select, however, it is important to look carefully at the warranty period.
+No matter which type of electronics you select, however, it is important that you look carefully at the warranty period.
 If the electronics is an important part of the workout experience, be sure to look for a treadmill that provides a lengthy warranty on those features.
 This is an especially important consideration.